Electric Charge, Fields, and Forces: Key Concepts

 Neutral objects have zero total charge, which may result from equal magnitudes of positive and negative

 charges.
-We charge an object by adding or removing electrically-charged particles (usually electrons).
+We charge an object by adding or removing electrically charged particles (usually electrons).
 Charges of the same sign repel one another.
-Charges of opposite sign attract one another
+Charges of opposite signs attract one another

 What is the Coulomb’s law?

+Coulomb’s law is a fundamental principle in physics that describes the electrostatic interaction between electrically charged particles.
 Coulomb’s law states that the force between two electric charges is directly proportional to the product of their magnitudes and inversely proportional to the square of the distance between them.
-(The equation below is for two point charges in vacuum ≈ air)
+(The equation below is for two-point charges in vacuum ≈ air)

 A charged object attracts a neutral one because, since the opposite-sign attracting charges in the two objects are closer together and the same-sign repelling charges are farther apart, there is more attraction than repulsion.
 For the same reason, the neutral object attracts the charged one with a force that is equal in magnitude but opposite in direction.